adaltas/node-nikita/src/session.coffee.md

         # Get middleware
         middleware = obj.registry.get(action_name) or registry.get(action_name) if Array.isArray(action_name)
         # Multiply arguments
-        options = null
+        actions = null
         for __arguments, i in _arguments
-          newoptions = for __argument, j in __arguments
+          newactions = for __argument, j in __arguments
             if i is 0
               [[middleware, __argument]]
             else
-              for __options, i in options
+              for action, i in actions
-                [__options..., __argument]
+                [action..., __argument]
-          options = array.flatten newoptions, 0
+          actions = array.flatten newactions, 0
         # Load module
         unless middleware
-          for opts in options
+          for action in actions
             middleware = null
-            for opt in opts
+            for option in action
-              if typeof opt is 'string'
+              if typeof option is 'string'
-                middleware = opt
+                middleware = option
-                middleware = path.resolve process.cwd(), opt if opt.substr(0, 1) is '.'
+                middleware = path.resolve process.cwd(), option if option.substr(0, 1) is '.'
                 middleware = require.main.require middleware
-            opts.unshift middleware if middleware
+            action.unshift middleware if middleware
         # Build actions
-        options = for opts in options
+        actions = for action in actions
-          action = {}
+          newaction = {}
-          for opt in opts
+          for opt in action
-            continue unless opts?
+            continue unless action?
             if typeof opt is 'string'
-              if not action.argument
+              if not newaction.argument
                 opt = argument: opt
               else
                 throw Error 'Invalid option: encountered a string while argument is already defined'